 In addition to the discussion series, Chautari also conducts and supports research, with its main concentration being on media, gender, environmental justice, education, health, social inclusion and democracy.
 Since 2009, Chautari has also extended its research to policy issues.
 By the end of that year, two policy briefs on the ongoing constituent assembly process were published.
 In executing its research project, MC has trained a new generation of researchers through a rigorous mentoring program that allows the young researchers to immerse themselves in all aspects of the research enterprise.

-MC also publishes policy briefs (two until end of 2009) and books (57 books in its Chautari Book Series until the end of 2009 and three other books as a co-publisher) and an annual journal Media Adhyayan [Media Studies, established 2006].
+MC also publishes policy briefs (nineteen until end of June 2017) and books (90 books in its Chautari Book Series until the end of July 2017 and three other books as a co-publisher) and an annual journal Media Adhyayan [Media Studies, established 2006].
 It is also the editorial home of the bi-lingual (English and Nepali) semi-annual journal Studies in Nepali History and Society (published by Mandala Book Point since 1996).

 All five components – the discussions, research, mentoring, publications and library – feed into each other and form an intrinsic part of what MC sees as its three chief strategic interests: promoting open dialogue amongst public intellectuals, journalists, academics, social activists, development practitioners, policy makers, and politicians; promoting collaborations amongst academics in Nepal’s various colleges, universities and academic NGOs regarding knowledge production; and promoting a new generation of researchers through mentoring and other means.